jalanb/cde/readme.md

 We cool?

-OK, clone the repo, and source the bash functions
+OK, clone the repo, and source the bash functions:
 ```shell
 $ git clone https://github.com/jalanb/kd/kd.git
 $ . kd/cd.sh
 ```

-Add `. .../kd/cd.sh` to your `~/.bashrc`, or try the next repo.
+And add similar to your `bashrc` if needed.

 Usage
 =====

-You just got a bash function called `cde()` which is intended as a drop-in replacement for the `cd` command.
+You just added a bash function called `cde` which is intended as a drop-in replacement for the `cd` command.
 ```shell
 cde -h
 cd to a dir and react to it